 - Any real property owned by either party;

 - Analysis of any debts, including possible future debts;

 - Any other possible beneficiaries of certain property

-Making sure your prenup is comprehensive is important but can also be stressful.
-Contact us for today for assistance.
+Making sure your prenup is comprehensive can be stressful.
+Contact us today for assistance.